vancube2/GoalWealth/README.md

 ## License
 Educational/Hackathon purposes.
 Not financial advice.
-Built Claude, Gemini, and Opik
+Built using Claude, Gemini, and Opik